meghanhkoon/stock-analysis/README.md

 ![Timer_2018](Resources/Timer_2018.png)

 After refactoring the code, I ran the timer for the new VBA script.
 It took 0.078 seconds!
-It was about 0.176 seconds faster faster.
+It was about 0.176 seconds faster.

 ![Timer_2018_Refactored](Resources/Timer_2018_Refactored.png)